JustynaPorzycka/uni-courses/README.md

-# University Projects Repository
+# University Courses Repository

-This repository showcases various projects and assignments that I have completed during my studies in programming.
+This repository contains some of the projects and assignments that I have completed during my studies.

 - **Functional Programming (`Haskell`)**
 - **Logic Programming (`Prolog`)**